- Books, Literature, and Writing»

 How to Use a Comma or Dash with "Well," "For Example," and Other Interrupters

 What is an Interrupter?

-An interrupter, well, interrupts the flow of a sentence, and can be in the form of a single word, a phrase, or a clause.
-Interrupters are used for emphasis, to indicate a switch in tone, to qualify a subject, or as a side note.
+An interrupter, well, interrupts the flow of a sentence.
+It can be a single word, a phrase, or a clause.
+Interrupters can be used for multiple purposes.
+They are often used for emphasis, to indicate a switch in tone, to qualify a subject, or as a side note.
 Interrupters are usually punctuated with commas or em dashes on both sides of the word, phrase, or clause.
 Here are a few examples of interrupters punctuated with commas:

 - For emphasis: My sister, to be honest, did not do her research.

 - To indicate a switch in tone: The puppy wanted to play with string.
 The kitten, however, had a different plan in mind.

 - To qualify a subject: Some pop stars, Katy Perry for example, will end up on reality televisions shows.